 about Angelita

-Angelita Berdiales is a Peruvian pianist, educator, and arts administrator devoted to building meaningful musical experiences that connect listeners across cultures and generations.
-Her work is rooted in care for her audiences, students, and the communities she serves.
+Angelita Berdiales is a Peruvian pianist, educator, and collaborator devoted to building meaningful musical experiences that connect people across cultures and generations.
+Her enthusiasm for fostering a sense of belonging leads to entrepreneurial ventures that celebrate her cultural identity as a Latin American woman.

-Angelita has performed internationally throughout Europe, the United States, and Peru, appearing at festivals in Italy, Poland, Hungary, the Czech Republic, and Latin America.
-She is a two-time First Prize winner of the National Conservatory of Music Concerto Competition in Peru, as well as the winner of the Jillian Prescott Competition, which led to her debut with the Southwest Florida Symphony Orchestra.
+Angelita has performed internationally throughout Europe, the United States, and Peru, appearing at festivals in Italy, Poland, Hungary, the Czech Republic, and across Latin America.
+A two-time First Prize winner of the National Conservatory of Music Concerto Competition in Peru, she also won the Jillian Prescott Competition, leading to her debut with the Southwest Florida Symphony Orchestra.
 She has been a finalist in the Osaka International Competition and a prizewinner in the Steinway Series Competition at University of South Florida.

-Beyond music, Angelita finds inspiration in mindfulness practices, yoga, caring for her plants, and dancing to Latin music, all of which nourish the same joy and rhythm she brings to her artistry.
+Beyond music, Angelita finds inspiration in mindfulness practices, yoga, gardening, and dance, all of which nourish the same joy and rhythm she brings to her artistry.

 Contact ME